Tomasdfgh/Aldarion-A2C-Chess-Engine/README.md

 ## Monte Carlo Tree Search Traversal

 MCTS is a process used only during training that helps the model to predicts the best move to play.
 With Aldarion, MCTS has a small alteration from the normal MCTS traversal by instead of having the roll out step, Aldarion just uses its model to predict the value.
-There are 4 steps for every simulation of MCTS:
+There are 4 steps for every simulation of MCTS.
+During games of self-play 300 of these 4 steps are followed for each of the move made.
+The results of the tree is saved into the dataset for training later on:

 1. Selection: Starting from the root node of the search tree, traverse down the tree according to some selection policy until reaching a leaf node.
 The selection policy often balances exploration and exploitation to guide the search towards promising regions of the tree.
 2. Expansion: Once a leaf node is reached, expand it by adding one or more child nodes representing possible future states or actions.
 These child nodes are typically generated based on legal moves or actions available from the current state.
 The probability of where each move is played is determined by passing the current state into the model.